Damon Arnette: Legal issues

 On November 5, 2021, Arnette was accused of injuring a woman in a 2020 car crash.
 On October 14, 2020, Arnette allegedly slammed into the woman's car after missing a turn on the way to team practice, then left the scene.
 The crash occurred with Arnette traveling at 65 miles per hour, which allegedly caused the woman "head trauma" and "shoulder, neck, and back pain as well as depression and panic attacks."

 On November 8, 2021, a video was discovered of Arnette in which he brandished firearms and was making death threats.
 This video led to his release from the Raiders.

-On January 29, 2022, Arnette was arrested in Las Vegas, Nevada on charges of assault with a deadly weapon, carrying a concealed weapon without a permit, and two counts of possession of controlled substances.
-On July 25, 2022, Las Vegas authorities announced no criminal charges would be filed.
+On January 29, 2022, Arnette was arrested in Las Vegas, Nevada, on charges of assault with a deadly weapon, carrying a concealed weapon without a permit, and two counts of possession of controlled substances.
+On July 25, Las Vegas authorities announced no criminal charges would be filed.
+However, on May 16, 2023, it was announced that a grand jury had indicted Arnette for assault with a deadly weapon and other firearms charges relating from this incident.
+On August 7, Arnette formally agreed to a plea deal and was sentenced to 50 hours of community service, $2,000 in fines, surrendering the gun he had when he was arrested, and ordered to not violate any laws for 90 days.

 On the night of July 25, 2022, Arnette was pulled over and found to have a suspended license.
 He was released with the police allowing the passenger to drive the vehicle.
-Hours later, shortly after midnight on July 26, 2022 Arnette was again pulled over driving the same vehicle, and this time was placed under arrest and charged with possession of a controlled substance, possession of drug paraphernalia and driving on a suspended license.
+Hours later, shortly after midnight on July 26, Arnette was again pulled over driving the same vehicle, and this time was placed under arrest and charged with possession of a controlled substance, possession of drug paraphernalia and driving on a suspended license.
 He was later released on bond.

+Arnette was again arrested on January 6, 2024, at 3:30am in Richardson, Texas.
+He was charged with possession of methamphetamine and unlawful carrying of a firearm.